basisproject/paper/src/01-defining-factors-goals.md

-# Chapter 1: Defining Factor's goals
+# Chapter 1: Defining Basis's goals

-Factor is a foundation for automation and democratization of economic-related processes (and the governance thereof) within the framework of a socialist mode of production.
+Basis is a foundation for automation and democratization of economic-related processes (and the governance thereof) within the framework of a socialist mode of production.
 The ultimate goal is to replace as much governance as possible with automation and to enable self-governance by members where automation is infeasible.

-In other words, Factor is the basis for a collectivist-anarchist system (using socially-owned means of production and a calculation-in-kind pricing system) with the eventual goal of evolving into anarcho-communism: no wages, no money, no government.
+In other words, Basis is the basis for a collectivist-anarchist system (using socially-owned means of production and a calculation-in-kind pricing system) with the eventual goal of evolving into anarcho-communism: no wages, no money, no government.

-Another primary goal of Factor is to be deployed inside of a capitalist market system and grow from there.
+Another primary goal of Basis is to be deployed inside of a capitalist market system and grow from there.
 No violent revolution, no killing, no massive systemic upset that often results in authoritarianism.
 Its growth is achieved by using the concept of duality: all housing, productive instruments, services, and products are provided to members at-cost, and are also provided to non-members at market rate.
 Fixed costs of housing (and of economic assets such as office buildings or warehouses) over time creates a large economic incentive for membership: why pay $3000/mo in rent when you can pay $500?
 As the market continues to price these assets at an ever-growing rate, members will enjoy only paying the costs of local property taxes and average ongoing costs of maintenance.
 This puts downward pressure on costs of living and costs of doing business, creating a system that can out-compete the market system over time.

-Let's go over some of the key points of Factor.
+Let's go over some of the key points of Basis.

 ## Governance